meshcloud/meshcloud-docs/docs/meshcloud.payment-methods.md

 ## The Payment Method Lifecycle: Enhance with Metadata

 As it is difficult to handle large amounts of payment methods only via their names or identifiers, there is the possibility to provide metadata (in the form of key-value pairs) to the payment methods.
 This metadata can be provided when creating/editing the payment method in the meshPanel.
-This is already described in step 8 for '**Creating a payment method via the meshPanel**'.
+This is already described in step 8 [here](#creating-a-payment-method-via-the-meshpanel).

-An alternative way of providing metadata to payment methods is via the meshStack API.
+An alternative way of providing metadata to payment methods is via the meshObject API.
 The API docs will describe how to inject the metadata in payment methods.

 ## The Payment Method Lifecycle: Exporting Data for External Systems